The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 What does the three outside candlestick pattern mean?

-The three outside candlestick pattern (specifically the “Three Outside Up”) is a bullish reversal signal that confirms a shift in momentum.
+The three outside candlestick pattern (specifically the “Three Outside Up”) is a bullish reversal signal that may indicate in a shift momentum.
 It consists of a small bearish candle, followed by a large bullish candle that “engulfs” the first, and a third bullish candle that closes higher than the second.
-It means that buyers have not only stopped the decline but have aggressively overwhelmed the sellers, signaling the start of a new uptrend.
+It means that buyers have not only stopped the decline but have buying activity exceeds selling pressure, may indicate a potential upward trend.

 What is the three upward candlestick pattern?

 While “three upward” is a general term, it usually refers to the Three White Soldiers.
 This is a bullish reversal pattern consisting of three consecutive long-bodied green candles that each open within the previous candle’s body and close higher than the previous high.
-It represents a steady, powerful takeover by the bulls with very little resistance from sellers.
+It represents a steady, consistent upward price movement with limited selling pressure observed from sellers.

 How to trade three inside up candlestick patterns?